Medicare Enrolled

 Summary

-Dr. Gil is a mixed practice specialist, with moderate Medicare volume, and high industry engagement (consulting-driven, top 11%), with 20 years of practice experience.
+Dr. Gil is a mixed practice specialist, with moderate Medicare volume, with consulting-driven industry engagement in the top 11% of TX peers, with 20 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →